 This is the book that introduced me to mixed media sketchbooking.
 For example, it teaches you eight different ways to do image transfers and encourages using photocopies of old family photos in your work.
 The artists featured in the book use everything from aluminum foil to fabric to add visual and tactile interest to their work!

 6. Spilling Open: The Art of Becoming Yourself by Sabrina Ward Harrison

-Spilling Open is a published sketchbook created by artist Sabrina Ward Harrison between the ages of 18 and 21.
-The author/artist uses photographs, masking tape, the dip pen, ink splotches, and all other assorted media to record her thoughts and feelings.
+Spilling Open is a published sketchbook created by artist Sabrina Ward Harrison in her late teenage years/early 20’s.
+She uses photographs, masking tape, the dip pen, ink splotches, and all other assorted media to record her thoughts and feelings.
 This leads to a beautiful, messy effect that keeps your eyes busy and your creativity whirring!

 I first encountered Spilling Open as a high school freshman.
 As a young adult, this sketchbook resonated with me because of how articulately it put teenage angst to paper.
 I still appreciate the book’s aesthetic and rawness, and I think it provides a good example of what a sketchbook journal can be.

 After reading Samantha Dion Baker’s Draw Your Day, you’ll be inspired to do just that!
 Draw Your Day is full of information and example pages to get you excited to document your experiences while honing your art and lettering skills.